-The first year consists of two semesters with mandatory courses amounting to 46 (22 + 24) ECTS in total.
-Of these, 7 ECTS are awarded for one of two possible modules:
+The first year consists of two semesters with mandatory courses amounting to 46 ECTS credits in total.
+Out of these, 7 ECTS credits are awarded for one of two possible modules:

 - Module A teaches students basic programming skills. - Module B introduces students to basic biological and biochemical processes and teaches basic laboratory skills.